catkin/catkin_tools/docs/quick_start.rst

 .. note::

     Catkin utilizes an "out-of-source" and "aggregated" build pattern.
-This means that not only will temporary or final build products never be placed in a package's source directory (or anywhere in the **source space** for that matter), but also all build directories are aggregated in the **build space** and all final build products (executables, libraries, etc.) will be put in the **devel space**.
+This means that temporary or final build products will never be placed in a package’s source directory or anywhere in the **source space**.
+Instead, all build directories are aggregated in the **build space** and all final build products like executables, libraries, etc., will be put in the **devel space**.

 Building the Workspace
 ^^^^^^^^^^^^^^^^^^^^^^